LoneSalmon/Active-Directory/README.md

 ___

-- I will be excluding the first 5 addresses from the scope, this will bring the total down to 45 addresses:  <br>
+- I will be excluding the first 5 addresses from the scope.
+This will bring the total down to 45 addresses:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/ff45ece3-9f91-43ad-adf1-8230a7c0626b"><br>